 Since the very beginning, London Greeters have been volunteers and come from all different walks of life.
 They act like friends showing out-of-town friends around hidden London.

-London Greeters is part of the Global Greeter Network.
+London Greeters is a member of the International Greeter Association.

 Book your London Greet.